My Choice: Retirement Savings Plan Member Handbook for Local Government Employees: Receiving Benefits Before Retiring

 The tax status of your mandatory contributions depends on whether or not taxes were withheld on them before the contributions were made to PERF.
 Any employer-paid contributions are pre-tax.
 Contributions you’ve paid may have been deducted before or after taxes were withheld.

 You may elect a distribution at any time after you have separated from employment for 30 days.
-Distribution requests can be made on this website or by calling (888) 286-3544.
+Distribution requests can be made on the INPRS secure website or by calling (844) GO-INPRS.
 If your request is received before 4 p.m.
 EST, it will be processed the same day.
-Checks will be issued and mailed within three to five business days.
+Checks will be issued and mailed within two to three business days.

 Taxable Portion – Direct Rollover